Want to do your part? We've got lots of ideas about how you can help.

 Thomas Guide: 1189: D-7

 Los Penasquitos Canyon is another of San Diego County’s treasured open space “oasis amidst urban sprawl” preserves.
 Represented are riparian, chaparral, and grassland habitats.
 We will seek out resident raptors, woodpeckers, and wrens.
 We have not done this walk in several years, so surprises may appear.
 Please note that this walk will begin earlier than most in order to help avoid the heat that is likely at this time of year.
 7:00 AM.
 Bring hats, sunscreen, and water.
 Restroom facilities are adjacent to the parking area at the trailhead.
+PLEASE NOTE: THIS WALK STARTS AT 7:00 AM, EARLIER THAN USUAL, IN ORDER TO TRY TO AVOID POSSIBLE VERY WARM WEATHER.

 The South Bay Salt Works has over 20 salt ponds used to extract salt from seawater by evaporation.
 This area is normally closed to the public, except for once-per-month guided walks led by San Diego Audubon docents during the bird non-breeding fall and winter months.
 We will learn about the history of the salt works and the process of obtaining salt from nature.
 We also look to see birds, including Peregrine Falcon, Belding’s Savannah Sparrow, as well as wintering shorebird and duck species.
 There is a choice of walks on flat terrain.
 One is 2.0 miles one-way and will retrace the route.
 The other is 5 miles and will walk the entire perimeter of the levees.
 No restrooms.